IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-tsconfig-schema.md

 # `require-tsconfig-schema`

-Requires that all "tsconfig.json" files have a "@schema" field..
+Requires that all "tsconfig.json" files have a "@schema" field.

 ## Rule Details